 \section{Case Studies}

-In this section we present three case studies to illustrate how differential analysis can be used to analyze and understand rider behaviors.
-In particular, we have selected (i) a case study from a sophisticated long-lasting ransomware campaign, (ii) two shady advertisement libraries that have infected over 11K apps, and (iii) a recent but viral malware family that has been operating in 2017.
-These case studies show that our methodology is effective in identifying the important methods that better characterize a malware family, and help analysts understand its functionalities.
+In this section we present two case studies to illustrate how differential analysis can be used to analyze and understand rider behaviors.
+In particular, we have selected (i) a case study from a sophisticated long-lasting ransomware campaign, and (ii) two shady advertisement libraries that have infected over 11K apps. \revb{We also refer the reader to \PublicRepo{} for additional details, including more verbose outputs of our system and additional families.}